end-of-term/eotarchive/partners.md

 ### U.S. National Archives and Records Administration (NARA)

 Joining as a partner in 2020, the [U.S. National Archives and Records Administration (NARA)][nara] preserves and provides public access to high-value government records to promote openness, cultivate public participation, and strengthen our nation's democracy.

+## Previous Partners

+### California Digital Library (CDL)

+Partner in the End of Term Web Archive 2008-2016, the [California Digital Library][cdl] provides digital library services and tools to the University of California and the digital library community at large.
+CDL developed the open source [eXtensible Text Framework (XTF)][xtf] behind this archive.

+### Environmental Data & Governance Initiative (EDGI)

+Contributing significantly to the End of Term project in 2016 and signing on as a partner for 2020, the [Environmental Data & Governance Initiative (EDGI)][edgi] analyzes federal environmental data, websites, institutions, and policy seeking to improve environmental data stewardship and to promote environmental health and environmental justice.

+### George Washington University (GWU)

+A project partner in 2016, the [George Washington University Libraries][gwu] has been building and using software tools to support researchers collecting social media data since 2012.
+With the support of grants from IMLS, NHPRC, and CEAL, GW Libraries developed the open-source [Social Feed Manager (SFM)](sfm) with capabilities to collect from Twitter, Flickr, Tumblr, and Sina Weibo.
+In addition to using SFM to support academic research in a wide array of disciplines and to support teaching and learning, GW Libraries builds and publicly shares [social media data sets][social_media_data] for reuse.

 [cdl]: http://www.cdlib.org/
 [xtf]: http://xtf.cdlib.org/